 Morty & Bob’s is pure Hackney: it’s in a converted loft, you need to walk up a ‘secret’ flight of stairs to find it, and it’s packed with 22-year olds wearing Slayer t-shirts at the weekend.
 But by god, do they make a good cheese toastie here.
 Rock up just before midday for maximum people-watching pleasure.
 It’s seven quid well spent.

 Burro e Salvia is a little pasta shop in Shoreditch that does superb handmade pasta that’s around the £10 mark, and it’s great when you want a low-cost, low-key dinner.
 The filled pastas are ridiculously good, and you can also get them to take away.
-There’s an East Dulwich location as well, in the event that you find yourself broke and hungry in that part of town.

 If you’re the perpetually broke one in your friend group, you’ll be glad to know that bringing your friends to Roti King won’t feel like a cheap move.
 By that, we mean it IS cheap, but the quality of the Malaysian food here is so high that your mates won’t care.
 Their best dish is, not surprisingly, the flaky roti canai that comes with a bowl of rich curry sauce (get the meat version), and they also do all the Malaysian staples like char kway teow, nasi goreng, and a proper laksa for £7.
 A plate of sambal fried rice costs the same as a large latte.